 • Door doesn’t always stay closed

-Inside, the castle has lots of space – and impressive height – for royal role-playing.
+Inside, the castle has lots of space, and impressive height, for royal role-playing.
 The only gripe we have is that the door doesn't always close properly.

 The plastic is UV-treated and feels very thick and sturdy.
 Assembly isn't quick but is pretty straightforward, with just the odd issue lining up holes.
-You'll need 3 x AA batteries for the doorbell.

-Available at: Very
+Available from: Very

-8. TP Pirate Galleon Playhouse, £421
+TP Pirate Galleon Playhouse, £499

-Best pirate ship playhouse
+Best for: Pirate ship playhouse

 Pirate Galleon playhouse